Because there are many factors involved in determining the damages awarded in a wrongful death case in Ohio, there is no “average” settlement.

 Factors That Can Affect the Value of a Wrongful Death Settlement

-There may not be an average settlement for a wrongful death in Ohio, but several factors can affect what you can recover:
+There may not be an average settlement for wrongful death in Ohio, but several factors can affect what you can recover, such as:

 - The age of the victim